abelcarreras/phonolammps/README.md

 ----------------------
 phonoLAMMPS has a similar interface to phonopy to allow to easily calculate the 2nd order force constants and generate the unitcell from a LAMMPS input file in phonopy/VASP format.
-Ready to use for you calculations with phonopy.
+All outputs are ready to use in phonopy calculations.
 Also allows features a quick preview of the phonon band structure (requires seekpath).